-Mixing beer with the other chili ingredients does add some flavor that you can’t get in chili without it.
+Mixing beer with the other chili ingredients does add some flavor that you don’t usually get in other chili recipes.
 I used a light beer in my Taco Chili, but play around with the beers you like!
 For instance, an IPA will give your chili a more distinct beer flavor since IPA’s have a hoppier, stronger flavor in general.
 A lager, on the other hand, will be much milder, but still bring out the other flavors that have been simmering.
 I recommend simmering the Taco Chili for 30-45 minutes.
 The longer you let it simmer, the more the alcohol wears off, but the less flavor you get from the beer.

 - 1 pound ground beef